deepanshug4/Vehicle_Classification_with_NumberPlate_Detection/README.md

 </p>

 <p>
-    A vehicle detection, classifcation and counting model used to maintain a record of all the vehicles passing an area at a particular time.
-This comes with a license plate detection which can be used to keep a record of all those who break some traffic rule.
+    A vehicle detection, classification and counting model is used to maintain a record of all the vehicles passing an area at a particular time.
+This comes with license plate detection which can be used to keep a record of all those who break some traffic rule.

 </p>